Iranganie Serasinghe

-Iranganie Roxanna Meedeniya (born 9 June 1927), best known as Iranganie Serasinghe, is a Sri Lankan actress of theater and television.
+Iranganie Roxanna Meedeniya (born 9 June 1927), best known as Iranganie Serasinghe, is a Sri Lankan actress of stage, cinema and television.
 Since her debut in Rekava, Serasinghe has become recognized for playing motherly figures in various films and television serials.
 She is the aunt of former president Ranil Wickramasinghe.

 Early life and education

 She was born on June 9, 1927, in Mudungomuwa, Ruwanwella, Sri Lanka, to Joseph Hercules Meedeniya, Rate Mahatmaya of Ratnapura and Violet Ellawela.
 Her paternal grandfather was J. H. Meedeniya Adigar was elected unopposed to the Ruwanwella seat in the State Council, and her uncles included D. R. Wijewardena and Sir Francis Molamure.
 Her mother was the sister of Nanda Ellawala's father, who was a Member of Parliament for Ratnapura.
 She had three siblings: Indrani Meedeniya, Kamani Vitharana, who married Professor Tissa Vitharana and Mahinda Meedeniya.

 Her early touches with nature later led her to become an environmental activist.
 While attending Bishop's College she played in several end-of-term plays; at Girls' High School, Kandy whilst pursuing a HSC; Meedeniya took a leading role in Bernard Shaw's Pygmalion.
 Against her father's and Rate Mahatthaya's wishes, Meedeniya entered the University of Colombo in 1947 with the support of her cousins.
 He died in her first year away, at a time when Marxist ideas were the norm.
 She immersed herself in the Ceylon theater scene while there under the guidance of Professor E. F. C. Ludowyk; she also became a proficient dancer with lessons from Chitrasena.

 She was the first student to study drama at the Royal Academy of Dramatic Art in London and the Bristol Old Vic Theatre School under the guidance of Professor Ludowyk.
 She eventually graduated with an arts degree and traveled to London with letters of recommendation from Ludowyk following a marriage to Professor Dissanayake (they divorced some time later).
 There, with the help of actresses Flora Robson and Sybil Thorndike, Meedeniya attended Bristol Old Vic Theatre School for a year and the London School of Speech Training and Dramatic Art for two years.

 She was first married to a contemporary student at the university and later became a specialist dentist, Professor S. B. Dissanayake.
 That marriage did not last long.
 She was then married to fellow actor Winston Serasinghe, during playing English stage plays.
 There was a 17 year age gap between the two.
 Winston had appeared in Rekava and some other productions with her.
 The couple had two sons: Ravi & Ranjit.
 Her son Ravi died by an accident at the age of 31.
 Her husband Winston died in 1999.